This has been bottling up in me for a while now.

 Some sort of telephone network using vines?
 Think about prank calls and time wasted on chatting!
 Some sort of high-rise apartment with cutting-edge technologies?
 Give a thought to what happens when those technologies fail on you.

 You know, I think a lot of today’s worries come from our gadgets not working as we demand them to.
 (Every time there’s an Internet outrage in my country, there’s a nation-wide uproar) If only we could live like the Smurfs.
 No gadgets.
 No shortcuts.
 Just good, old fashion work every day with hands and in groups.
+You know, the socialist way?
 How peaceful our days would then be!
 And at the end of it, we can all enjoy a smurf berry BBQ and sing the La La song the whole night long.

 This isn’t explicitly stated anywhere in the cartoons, of course.
 But you can’t miss the drift of it.
 Why else would the huge majority of the Smurfs look and dress the same?
 Why else would they all live in cutesy mushroom houses?

 Yes, yes.
 I know that Farmer Smurf, Greedy Smurf, etc, dresses differently.
 But come on, arguably they serve the most important functions in the village, yes?
 Don’t they deserve some symbolic highlight?